Tzlvt. How Design Principles Affect Development

 We’re launching the first version on the web.
 The web and the first app version is our platform for testing.
 At first, it seems difficult to build an application on the web that works as a regular app that remembers user input, stores data locally and runs without the Internet.
 To remove the limitations of the web and simplify the app UX, we formulated some principles for UI and development.

-It Must Be Okay to Rebuild the UI.
 Flexible Architecture, Tight Feedback Loop

 For building a flexible prototype, I chose React with Flux.
 Such combination helps to forget about routine DOM updates and concentrate on basic app functionality.

 React is like a Lego constructor.
 The components are the parts of a “bigger piece”.
 React assembles the application components itself according to my instructions: “take these parts and combine them in a blue screen for me“.

 Flux monitors the changes in the application state and adjusts those instructions.
 User actions automatically converts into instructions.
 React notices the changes in the state and updates the screen.

 Such a prototype can be evolved.
 We already have rewritten the UI twice but I didn’t have to rewrite the components from scratch—we can reuse them.

 Often in stores, the phone has poor Internet connection.
 The app is a spending tracker, it will be used in stores, we need to be prepared.
 I decided to save styles, scripts and pictures in the phone cache.
 As a result, after the first download the application works without internet.
 I will tell you about that in the next post.

 We keep all the expense records and store them in the phone local storage.
 Everything works until the person erases the browser history.
 This isn’t perfect but it’ll do for the first version.